 PRCVI Library Catalogue

 - The PRCVI Library has several types of tactile globes and atlases.
-Note: Most globes and atlases are not yet available in the Unified English Braille code.
+Note: Most globes and atlases are not yet available with labels in the Unified English Braille code.

-American Foundation for the Blind (n.d.).
+- American Foundation for the Blind (n.d.).
 Chronology of events in the history of the education of people who are visually impaired.
-Accessed at: https://www.afb.org/online-library/unseen-minority-0/historical-chronologies/history-education-visually-impaired-people
+Retrieved from: https://www.afb.org/online-library/unseen-minority-0/historical-chronologies/history-education-visually-impaired-people

-Willings, C. (n.d.).
+- Willings, C. (n.d.).
 Social studies adaptations.
-Accessed at: https://www.teachingvisuallyimpaired.com/social-studies-adaptations.html
+Retrieved from: https://www.teachingvisuallyimpaired.com/social-studies-adaptations.html

 Ross, D. B., & Johnson, N. (2017).
 Chapter 13: Social Studies.
 In M. C. Holbrook, T, McCarthy, & C. Kamei-Hannan, (Eds.), Foundations of education Volume 2: Instructional strategies for teaching children and youths with visual impairments (3rd Ed.), (pp. 427-448).
 New York, NY: AFB Press.